SJHDOAJD/AMLS_II_assignment23_24/README.md

 - Put 2100 images into 'Datasets' folder.
 - Create or install the environment according to the requirements below.

+## Point

+- you can run the main.py to run the whole project.
+And, you can add and remove "#" to change the method in main.py.
+- Because of the size of the original dataset, even though it was scaled down, main.py still takes 3-6 hours to run depending on the method in the CPU situation.
+- If you want to see the results, you can browse directly to the "some recorded diagrams" folder to get the results you want.
+OR, you can browse to the .ipynb file stored in the "A" folder to get the results you want.

 ## Documents

 - main.py (run the project)